How can I use the Information literacy toolkit?

 What is the toolkit

-The toolkit is comprised of 6 modules available for you to import and use in your Canvas courses.
+The toolkit is comprised a number of sections for you to import and use in your Canvas courses.

 How to request access to the Information Literacy Toolkit